-

 Our approach to service and mutual aid

 We see mutual aid, service, mission work, volunteerism, sharing and giving as ALL essential to recovery and to building longterm communities of care.
-We have worked with over 1000 individuals since September 2021.
-We have also worked with 300+ visiting volunteers, who chose to come and dedicate their time to working in Cancer alley.
+We have worked with 1000s individuals, local and national, since September 2021.

 When you work with us, you are not only supporting homeowners as they rebuild after storms.
 You are also joining a network of individuals, grassroots community groups, faith-based groups, and non-profit organizations who believe in the right to recover from climate disaster and repair from environmental injustice.